 CPU Type

 JSDL currently has a non GLUE2-compliant ProcessorArchitecture element with a corresponding enumeration.
 To bring JSDL and BES into GLUE2 compliance we profile a new optional Resources element Platform_t that specifies the platform architecture required for the user job.
 Multiplicity is zero or one.
 There is no default value of this element.
-Its is an open enumeration with a values of the GLUE2 Platform_t type:
+Its is an open enumeration with a values of the GLUE2 Platform_t type, GFD.209(61):

 We add one additional CPU name to the open enumeration.